superRaytin/paginationjs/docs/en.md

 ## Utilities

 ### formatResult <em>function(data)</em>
-Provide a custom function, processing result data before the `callback` function called.
+This function used to processing result data before the `callback` function called.

-Return an processed array, or process the passed `data` array directly.
+An processed array will be returned, also feasible for process the passed `data` array directly.

 See [demo](/index.html#formatResult)